The Beverly Hillbillies: Jethro Bodine

 Many story lines involve Jethro's endless career search.
-He once deliberated over becoming a brain surgeon or a fry cook.
-His other ambitions included being a millwright, street car conductor, "double-naught" spy, telephone lineman, soda jerk, chauffeur, USAF general, sculptor, restaurant owner (with Granny's cooking), psychiatrist, and once as a bookkeeper for Milburn Drysdale's bank; an agent for "cousin" Bessie and "Cousin Roy" (see below); Hollywood producer (a studio flunky remarks Jethro has the "right qualifications" for being a producer: a sixth-grade education and an uncle who owns the studio; this in-joke gag as a movie producer was replayed in the 1981 movie).
-More often than not, his overall goal in these endeavors is to meet pretty girls.
-He only manages to gain (but is oblivious to) the affections of the plain Miss Jane Hathaway.
+He considers becoming a brain surgeon, a fry cook, a millwright, a street car conductor, a spy, a telephone lineman, a soda jerk, a chauffeur, a USAF general, a sculptor, a restaurant owner, a psychiatrist, a bookkeeper for Milburn Drysdale's bank, a talent agent for "cousin" Bessie and "Cousin Roy" (see below), and a Hollywood producer.
+More often than not, his goal is merely to meet pretty girls.
+Miss Hathaway has a crush on him, but he is oblivious to this.
 Of all the Clampett clan, he is the most eager to embrace city life.
-A running gag is that Jethro is known as the "six-foot stomach" for his huge appetite; in one episode, he eats a jetliner's entire supply of steaks, and in another, Jethro tries to set himself up as a Hollywood agent for cousin "Bessie" the chimpanzee – with a fee of 10,000 bananas for Bessie and 1,000 for him.
-Another time when "Cousin Roy" (guest star Roy Clark) came from "the hills" to Beverly Hills so as to become a County Music star, Jethro refused to be his agent when Roy became a success.
-The only time Jethro actually succeded in anything is when a group of teenage Girl Scouts visiting the Clampetts’ mansion had to jump into the cement pond when they were attacked by ants; Jethro got a "Livesaving badge" for rescuing one of the female scouts.
+Jethro has a huge appetite—in one episode, he eats a jetliner's entire supply of steaks, in another he tries to set himself up as a Hollywood agent for cousin "Bessie" the chimpanzee—with a fee of 10,000 bananas for Bessie and 1,000 for him.
+When "Cousin Roy" (Roy Clark) comes from "the hills" to Beverly Hills to become a country music star, Jethro refuses to be his agent when Roy becomes a success.
 Jethro does not appear in the third- or second-to-last episodes, but Baer remains billed in the title credits.

-With the January 2015 death of Donna Douglas, Baer is the only surviving main cast member.
+As of 2025, Baer is the only surviving main cast member.